ANAct: Adaptive Normalization for Activation Functions: Experiments

-We find there are two key points when normalized activation functions are used with BN in this experiment. \begin{itemize} \item If we use BN right before normalized activation function, BN without affine transformation will be preferable, whereas removing affine transformation from the super-layer using unnormalized activation function slightly degenerates the performance.
-We consider the reason is the affine transformation impairs the effort that BN tries to keep the zero-mean assumption and to stablize the variance of pre-activation and thus makes the normalization factor stable. \item It is suggested to use a BN layer between the highest layer using normalized activation function and the top layer as a buffer, typically when normalized activation function is used with BN in lower layers.
-The reason we consider is normalized activation function tries to keep the variance of output as the input's which is not necessarily same to the variance of target distribution.
-This buffer BN can prevent lower layers to raise the variance of output due to the increasing distance among classes during training and thus the moderate change of the variance gives raise to the relatively stable normalization factor. \end{itemize} The first point enables us to use less parameters, however, to achieve better performance.
+We find there are two key points when normalized activation functions are used with BN in this experiment. \begin{itemize} \item If we use BN right before normalized activation function, BN without affine transformation will be preferable, whereas removing affine transformation from the super-layer using an unnormalized activation function slightly degenerates the performance.
+We consider the reason is the affine transformation impairs the effort that BN tries to stabilize the zero-mean assumption and the variance of pre-activation. \item It is suggested to use a BN layer between the highest layer using normalized activation function and the top layer as a buffer, typically when normalized activation function is used with BN in lower layers.
+The reason we consider is that normalized activation function tries to keep the variance of output as the input which is not necessarily same as the variance of the target distribution.
+This buffer BN can prevent lower layers to raise the variance of output due to the increasing distance among classes during training and thus the moderate change of the variance gives rise to the relatively stable normalization factor. \end{itemize} The first point enables us to use fewer parameters, however, to achieve better performance.

-For SELU, ReLU-GPN and LReLU-GPN, we run experiments using learning rate 0.01 with SGD and decay the learning rate by a factor of 0.2 every 60 epochs since the original optimizer did not converge.
-Given that SELU, ReLU-GPN and LReLU-GPN are proposed to used withou BN, we remove all BN layers in VGG and compare them with normalized activation functions working without BN.
+For SELU, ReLU-GPN and LReLU-GPN, we run experiments using a learning rate of 0.01 with SGD and decay the learning rate by a factor of 0.2 every 60 epochs since the original optimizer did not converge.
+Given that SELU, ReLU-GPN and LReLU-GPN are proposed to be used without BN, we remove all BN layers in VGG and compare them with normalized activation functions working without BN.
 We additionally tested the NLReLU (normalized LeakyReLU) for comparing with LReLU-GPN.